akeneo/pim-helpcenter/doc/announcements-workflow.md

 #### Deployment of the serverless functions

 The PIM requests an external API to get the announcements.
-This external API is hosted on firebase.
+This external API is hosted on Firebase.
 The content is actually provided by serverless functions.

 It deploys the functions at each merged into master.
 To deploy a firebase project, it's mandatory to create a firebase token first.
 You can do it in local by running `firebase login:ci` (you need to install firebase in local first, see documentation).